 Website Privacy Policy

 Lowcountry Orthopaedics and Sports Medicine (“Company” or “We”) respects your privacy and is committed to protecting it through our compliance with this policy.
 This policy describes the types of information we may collect from you or that you may provide when you visit or use the website https://www.lowcountryortho.com/ (collectively, the “Website”) and our practices for collecting, using, maintaining, protecting, and disclosing that information.
-This policy applies to information we collect:

 - Through the Website.